w3c/wpub/EXPLAINER.md

 - it should be possible to search the entire publication

+## Unanswered questions

+1. Addressability.
+A publication needs a permanent URL, and it should be possible to craft a URL to point anywhere within a publication.

 ## Acknowledgments

 The initial draft was written by Dave Cramer.
+Thanks to Ivan Herman and Tzviya Siegman for helpful feedback.